HRI-AAU/Sawyer-Unity_Interface_VM/README.md

 # Sawyer-Unity_Interface Virtual Machine

-This VM is used as an interface between a Physical or Simulated Sawyer robot with a unity project.
+This VM is used as an interface between a Physical or Simulated Sawyer robot with an unity project.
 The VM is available to plug and play, ask @mraau or @carlos-biru.

 ![Image](./screen.PNG)